 This recipe for Buttermilk Pork Chops with Lemon Caper Sauce from the new cookbook Best of Bridge Sunday Suppers is amazing.
 A showstopper of a meal for the family to gather round the Sunday supper table.

 Pork chops are not something we cook a lot of for some reason but when I find a great recipe like this we devour them.
 I think pork chops can easily be dried out but marinating them first in buttermilk not only tenderizes them but keeps them juicy while cooking!
+Also, see our post for What are Capers?
+Or our Apple Pork Chops for a great fall dinner.

 The delicious buttery lemony caper sauce goes fabulously with these pork chops.
 They are first crisped up in a frying pan and then finished off in the oven.